 Before the filming of the scene of Rosemary calling Donald Baumgart (the actor in the story who mysteriously goes blind), Mia Farrow did not know who would be speaking the lines.
-It was Tony Curtis, and in the scene Farrow shows slight confusion, finding the voice familiar but not able to place it.
+It was that of Tony Curtis, and in the scene, Farrow shows slight confusion, unable to place the voice.
 This confusion was exactly the effect director Roman Polanski hoped to capture by having Curtis read the lines.

 Ira Levin felt that this film is "the single most faithful adaptation of a novel ever to come out of Hollywood."
 William Castle speculated the reasons for this were because it was the first time Roman Polanski had ever adapted another writer's work, unaware he had the freedom to improvise on the book.

 According to John Parker's recent biography of Jack Nicholson, Robert Evans suggested Nicholson to Roman Polanski but, after their meeting, the director stated that "for all his talent, his slightly sinister appearance ruled him out".

 Rosemary (Mia Farrow) says to Terry Gionoffrio (Angela Dorian), "I thought you were Victoria Vetri, the actress," to which Terry responds, "Everyone says that, but I don't see the resemblance."
 Victoria Vetri is Angela Dorian's real name.